Hanna Polak: Early life

 She was born in 1967 in Katowice, Poland.

-From 1987–88 she worked as a stage performer in the Theatre of Entertainment, Chorzov.
-From 1989–91 Polak studied acting and theatre at the Acting School in Wroclaw and Warsaw.
-She graduated with the Master Degree from the Cinematography division of the Gerasimov Institute of Cinematography (VGIK), in Moscow.
+From 1987 to 1988 she worked as a stage performer in the Theatre of Entertainment, Chorzov.
+From 1989 to 1991 Polak studied acting and theatre at the Acting School in Wroclaw and Warsaw.
+She graduated with the master's degree from the Cinematography division of the Gerasimov Institute of Cinematography (VGIK), in Moscow.

 Career

 In 2004, Polak completed her documentary film, The Children of Leningradsky, which was nominated for an Academy Award for Best Documentary (Short Subject).
 It also received the Best Documentary Achievement Award from the International Documentary Association and it was nominated for an Emmy Award in two categories: Best Documentary and Outstanding Individual Achievement in a Craft: Editing.
 This film was also nominated to be a Notable Video by the Adult American Library Association, and it has received the Gracie Allen Award, given by the American Women in Radio & Television, amongst many other awards.

 Polak's additional works include, Al - Tribute to Albert Maysles; Faces of Homelessness; Battle of Warsaw 1920 in 3D, and many others.
-She directed and produced Love and Rubbish, for the Why Poverty? series in 2012, which won A Corto di Donne Women’s Short Film Festival.
+She directed and produced Love and Rubbish, for the Why Poverty? series in 2012, which won A Corto di Donne Women's Short Film Festival.